-"Fine," mumbled Neal.
+“Fine,” mumbled Neal.
 He reached up and pushed the metal plate aside and felt the cool, city breeze ripple through his hair.
 He lifted himself out of the hole, tossing the bag onto the ground.
 He offered a hand to Mozzie, who accepted it and Neal pulled him up.
 Neal scooped up the bag and Mozzie closed the manhole quietly.
-They approached the door, which was held up with a key card.
+They approached the door, which was held open with a key card.
 Neal opened the door and took the key card, smiling.
-It was Kate's.
+It was Kate’s.
 Her innocent smile grinned up at him.
 He slipped the card into his jacket pocket and held the door for Mozzie.

 “Third door on the left,” whispered Mozzie.

 Neal and he turned into the open doorway.
 It led down another corridor.
 High ceilings stood tall above them and the space felt open and empty; it was an ironic feeling for a building that held such value.
 A few employees passed them, but Neal only nodded, subtly greeting whoever walked by.
 If he didn’t give them a reason to be suspicious, they wouldn’t be.